-My daughter changed the password on her phone, again, which left me with no choice but to take it from her until she could let me in on the new code.
-My son tries to sneak his laptop in his room all the damn time.
-I poke around in their social media and have to make contact with a parent before I allow them to go over to a friend’s house.
+My daughter changed the password on her phone again, which left me with no choice but to take it from her until she could let me in on the new code.
+My son tries to sneak his laptop into his room all the damn time.
+I poke around on their social media and have to contact a parent before I allow them to go to a friend’s house.

 This drives my kids crazy.
-At 13 and 15 it is very clear they think they are invincible, I know nothing, and they think my diligence about checking up on them and setting limits when it comes to their social life has nothing to do with trying my best to keep them safe and from acting like an ass.
+At 13 and 15, it is very clear they think they are invincible, I know nothing, and they think my diligence in checking up on them and setting limits when it comes to their social life has nothing to do with trying my best to keep them safe and from acting like an ass.

 In their mind, this is a fun hobby for me and my best attempt at ruining their lives forever.

 Parent to parent, you know that’s not why I do these things, but if that’s what they want to think, great.
 I’ve stopped trying to convince them otherwise.

 First, I partake in this game of push and pull because I am their mother, which will always trump being their friend.

 Second, I realized the energy I was using to try and convince them I was doing all this for their own safety and because I loved them more than anything else in the entire world was seriously cutting into the energy I had stored to exercise and scrub the baseboards, so it had to stop.